-- 1. Visit www.sentrylink.com

-- 2. Register as a new user

-- 3. Enter your personal and credit card information

-4. Select "volunteer screening" from the drop-down menu as the reason for running report
+- 1. Visit www.sentrylink.com - 2.
+Register as a new user - 3.
+Enter your personal and credit card information - 4.
+Select "volunteer screening" from the drop-down menu as the reason for running the report

-- 1. Submit by clicking "Order my report \$19.99" button.
+- 1. Submit by clicking the "Order my report \$19.99" button.
 The response is instant.
-Be sure to check your spam/ junk folder if report is not received after 15 minutes.
+Check your spam/ junk folder if the report is not received after 15 minutes.
 Save the file as a PDF to your computer or other electronic device. - 2.
-Follow the process for submitting your background check listed on page 24 of this manual.
+Follow the process for submitting your background check listed on the previous page.